 Integrating with GitHub

-Navigate to the integrations settings page and click the "Install" button in the GitHub section.
+To begin, visit the integrations settings page in the Spell web console and click the "Install" button in the GitHub section.

 $ spell run --pip git+https://github.com/REPOOWNER/REPONAME.git@COMMIT